 Our Neuro-rehabilitation is defined as the field of Clinical Neuroscience Rehabilitation that engages the internal and external environment of the individual in a structured and targeted approach to affect positive changes in the neuraxis and consequent physiology and behavior.

-Dr. Ash, a BC Chiropractor- with over 800 hours of Clinical Neuroscience Application education (accepted Diplomate and fellowship in USA but not accepted in Canada), performs a comprehensive neuromusculoskeletal and neurological examination involving the spinal nerves, spinal cord tracts, cranial nerves as well as the vestibulo-ocular system.
-The examination may take up to one-two hour(s) and if needed, imaging studies, nerve conduction test and other different diagnostic tests would be (through patient’s GP) recommended/referred to objectively evaluate the function of your nervous system and physical performance.
-This allows our doctors to identify the non-pathological compromised or dysfunctional peripheral neuropathways and evaluate their response to environmental stimuli and to develop a customized rehabilitative approach for your Concussion, Post-Concussion Syndrome and other dysfunctions.
+Dr. Ash, a BC Chiropractor- with over 1200 hours of Clinical Neuroscience Application education (accepted Diplomate and fellowship in USA but not accepted in Canada), performs a comprehensive neuromusculoskeletal and neurological examination involving the spinal nerves, spinal cord tracts, cranial nerves as well as the vestibulo-ocular system.
+The assessment may take up to two hours, and if needed, imaging studies, nerve conduction tests, and other different diagnostic tests would be recommended to your GP, in order to objectively evaluate the function of your nervous system and physical performance.
+This allows our doctors to identify the non-pathological compromised or dysfunctional central and/or peripheral neuropathways and evaluate their response to environmental stimuli and to develop a customized rehabilitative approach for your Concussion, Post-Concussion Syndrome and other dysfunctions.

-These neuro-rehabilitation applications by our Physiotherapist and DCs are evidence-based and non-surgical .
-There are many conditions that people suffer from, that are co-manageable by Neuro-rehabilitative applications performed by our physiotherapy/DC/ND team:
+These neuro-rehabilitation applications by our Physiotherapist and DCs are evidence-based and non-surgical.
+There are many conditions that people suffer from, which are co-manageable by Neuro-rehabilitative applications performed by our physiotherapy/DC/ND team:

 1. Balance disorders